-A student researched and developed hybrid rocket motor
+A student researched and developed hybrid rocket engine

 What's the big deal?

-There are three main categories of rocket motors: liquid, solid and hybrid motors, each with their advantages and drawbacks.
-Liquid motors are what most larger rockets use as their main engines, such as the Space Shuttle, Soyuz/Proton or Falcon 9.
+There are two main categories of rocket engines: liquid and hybrid engines, and those using solid propellant are called rocket motors.
+Each of them have their advantages and drawbacks.
+Liquid engines are what most larger rockets use as their main engines, such as the Space Shuttle, Soyuz/Proton or Falcon 9.
 They mix two liquid or gaseous propellants in a burn chamber in order to produce thrust, which makes for some interesting challenges with plumbing and flow control.
 Solid rocket motors are what you find in fireworks, or indeed as “booster” stages for the Space Shuttle or upcoming SLS - they are the white cylinders you can see strapped to the sides.
 Here, the propellant is designed so that you need only add a bit of sparks and you’ll be on your way.
 There’s no off switch, you better make sure you’re aiming in the right direction before igniting it!

 Any questions are welcome at firstname.lastname@example.org.